Tests and scans

 Your nurse might give you stockings to wear to lower the risk of blood clots.
 These are tight stockings that squeeze your feet and legs.
 They help the blood to circulate better when you aren't moving around as usual.

 You have the neuroendoscopy in the operating theatre.
 Before you go, you put on a hospital gown.
 Then your nurse takes you to the operating theatre.
 They put a small tube (cannula) into a vein in the back of your hand.
-Your anaesthetist gives you the anaesthetic medicine through the cannula.
+Your anaesthetist gives you the medicine through the cannula.

 There are also tiny forceps and scissors at the end of the endoscope.
 The surgeon uses these to take samples of tissue.